Ken-Yeung/eztool/README.md

 [Portal :door:](https://github.com/Ken-Yeung/KensToolkit/tree/master/IgAutoFollow "Go to IgAutoFollow repo")

--   This is the very first script that I created for aggressively generate numbers of Following and Follower for IG profile
+-   This is the very first script that I created
+-   Function included: aggressively generate numbers of Following and Follower for IG profile
 -   Using Python plugin `selenium` to achieve the objective
 -   It is able to follow 120 users per 10 hours (adjustable)
--   By that, it could generate 10-15 follower per day
+-   By that, it could generate 5-15 follower per day

 ### Usage: